T3-InfoSec/t3-vault/memorization_assistant_flutter/README.md

 # memorization assistant flutter

-Memorization Assistant Flutter package
+This package is a Flutter application that helps users memorize their tacit knowledge protocol through memory cards that need to be reviewed periodically.

 ## Description

-This project is a Flutter application that helps users memorize their tacit knowledge protocol through memory cards that need to be reviewed periodically.
 The project leverages the logic of the `memorization_assistant_dart` library, which can be found [here](https://github.com/T3-InfoSec/t3-memassist).
 As it helps to memorize a specific flow, this package depends on this flow.

 ## Features